Talisca: International career

 On 11 November 2014, Talisca was called up by Dunga to the Brazil national team to replace Lucas Moura in the international fixtures against Turkey and Austria.

-He was called again by coach Tite in March 2018 to take part in the away friendly fixtures against Russia and Germany.
-He has yet to make his debut for the senior team, however.
+He was called again by coach Tite in March 2018 to take part in the away friendly fixtures against Russia and Germany, but he did not play in either match.

 Style of play

 He has been nicknamed "Yaya Talisca" in reference to Ivorian midfielder Yaya Touré, but bases his game on that of his compatriot Neymar.
 He has also been compared to fellow Brazilian Rivaldo.
-After joining Saudi club Al-Nassr, he was given the nickname “The Musician” (الموسيقار).
+In addition to his usual role as a number ten or as a second striker on occasion throughout his career.